2021 Kellogg's strike: Background

 Kellogg's is an American food manufacturer that derives about a third of its profits from its line of breakfast cereals, which includes brands such as Froot Loops and Frosted Flakes.
 In the United States, the company operated four cereal-producing plants in Battle Creek, Michigan (also where the company is headquartered); Omaha, Nebraska; Lancaster, Pennsylvania; and Memphis, Tennessee.
 Going into October 2021, the company had been negotiating for over a year with the Bakery, Confectionery, Tobacco Workers and Grain Millers' International Union (BCTGM), a labor union that represents about 1,400 workers at these plants.
 The union and company had had a rough relationship over the past several years, with the company performing a lockout at their Memphis plant in 2013 and 2014, firing about 187 workers at their Battle Creek plant in 2018, and in September 2021, announcing that they would be firing about another 200 employees from that plant, a majority of whom would be union employees.
 One worker, describing the situation at the Lancaster plant, compared it to a "death of a thousand cuts".
 While the contract between the union and company had expired in 2020, an extension renewed the existing contract until October 2021.

 On September 8 and 9, 2021, both sides submitted their proposals for a new contract and entered into discussions on them.
 However, during the negotiations, the parties could not agree on several key issues, including policies regarding health care, holidays, retirement benefits, and vacation time.
 In particular, Kellogg's was seeking to expand a two-tier employee system composed of "legacy" and "transitional" employees.
 According to the company, legacy employees average $35 per hour, and newer "transitional" employees make $22 per hour.
 Under the system that had been in place in the prior five-year contract, transitional employees received less pay and reduced benefits compared to the legacy employees, but only 30% of all employees could be classified as transitional.
 Kellogg's, however, was seeking to remove this cap, which the union alleged would cause a majority of employees to become classified as transitional.
 The union was opposed to these changes and also stated that the company was threatening to move some production work to Mexico if these changes were not implemented.
-In response, Omaha, Nebraska BCTGM local president Daniel Osborn said: "A lot of Americans probably don’t have too much issue with the Nike or Under Armor hats being made elsewhere or even our vehicles, but when they start manufacturing our food down where they are out of the FDA control and OSHA control, I have a huge problem with that."
+In response, Omaha, Nebraska BCTGM local president Dan Osborn said: "A lot of Americans probably don't have too much issue with the Nike or Under Armor hats being made elsewhere or even our vehicles, but when they start manufacturing our food down where they are out of the FDA control and OSHA control, I have a huge problem with that."
 In addition, the president of BCTGM Local 3G stated that the company was seeking to remove cost-of-living adjustments and stop offering pensions to new employees.